titut/remote_file_sync/README.md

 # Remote File Sync

-Technical concepts: TCP Sockets • POSIX Threads • Concurrency • Fork (executive commands) • Inotify • File/path manipulation
+**Technical concepts**: TCP Sockets • POSIX Threads • Concurrency • Fork (executive commands) • Inotify • File/path manipulation

-Mutli-client file sharing system written in C.
+Mutli-client file sharing system written in C\
-Clients spawn a local file, `~/rfs/rfs.py`, and watches for modifications.
+Clients spawn a local file, `~/rfs/rfs.py`, and watches for modifications\
-Clients connect to a central server and sends these modifications to the server in real time.
+Clients connect to a central server and sends these modifications to the server in real time\
-Clients fetches new changes from server and applies them to local file.
+Clients fetches new changes from server and applies them to local file\
+Server receives file data and merges it with server-local file\
+Server broadcasts changes to all connected clients\
-Client creates two pthreads (send and receive), and the server uses one thread per client.
+Client creates two pthreads (send and receive), and the server uses one thread per client\

 **MVP**: Two people can edit a file through their clients while connected to the central server.